-Conveniently located in Admiralty, the heart of Hong Kong Island, the Conrad Hong Kong sits atop luxury shopping mall Pacific Place, which, as well as designer boutiqes, also houses a great array of restaurants and cafés.
-Only a short distance from Victoria Peak and many other local landmarks, it’s the perfect place to explore.
-In-house, guests can look forward to numerous high-tech amenities, six award-winning restaurants and top-notch hospitality.
+Conveniently located in Admiralty, the heart of Hong Kong Island, the Conrad sits atop luxury shopping mall Pacific Place, which houses a great array of restaurants and cafés, as well as designer boutiqes.
+Only a short distance from Victoria Peak and many other local landmarks, it’s situated perfectly for exploring.
+In-house, guests can look forward to numerous high-tech amenities, six award-winning restaurants and bars, and top-notch hospitality.

 Part of the K11 Art Mall complex, the Hyatt Regency in Tsim Sha Tsui provides easy access to the MTR station as well as many local attractions in the area from Harbour City to the Hong Kong Heritage Discovery Centre and Science Museum.
 With five-star amenities and stunning views of Victoria Harbour, it’s the perfect place to make the most of Hong Kong.

-One of the city’s most prestigious venues for high-end meetings, gala balls and uber-glamorous weddings, InterContinental offers over 500 opulent rooms, including Asia’s most spectacular 7000 sq ft presidential suite, which features a jacuzzi and private terrace overlooking the Harbour.
-It doesn’t hurt to be situated near Kowloon’s prime entertainment and shopping district, either – though if you don't ever want to leave the hotel, we won't blame you.
+One of the city’s most prestigious venues for high-end meetings, gala balls and uber-glamorous weddings, Intercontinental offers over 500 opulent rooms, including Asia’s most spectacular 7,000-square-foot presidential suite, which features a jacuzzi and private terrace overlooking the harbour.
+It doesn’t hurt to be situated near Kowloon’s prime entertainment and shopping district, either – though if you don't want to leave the hotel, we won't blame you.

-Home to three mouth-watering restaurants and sprawling panoramic views of Hong Kong Island and Kowloon Bay, the InterContinental Grand Stanford is the place to see and be seen.
+Home to three mouth-watering restaurants, two glamorous bars and sprawling panoramic views of Hong Kong Island and Kowloon Bay, the Intercontinental Grand Stanford is the place to see and be seen.
 Take a stroll along the adjacent waterfront or treat yourself to a well-deserved pampering at the hotel’s stunning spa.
-Finish your day with a decadent meal at the hotel restaurant.

 Hello, heaven.
 Soaring above the heart of the city over a massive 56 storeys, Island Shangri-La offers 565 exquisitely designed guest rooms and suites that come with a superb view of either the Peak, Victoria Harbour or the city.
 Stylishly infused with a distinct Asian-European decor in every suite and room, this urban sanctuary is unique.
 Be sure to stop for a tipple at the world-famous Lobster Bar, too.